tanaes/Moeller_Opentrons_protocol_library/Library_Prep/Hackflex/README.md

 - incubate @ 37 °C 15 min
 - hold @ 10 °C

 Centrifuge plate, then unseal and place back on magblock.
 Robot will wash beads and add PCR master mix for library amplification.
+At prompt, unseal the i5 and i7 primer plates for the primer addition.

+***Make a note of the i5 primer rotation number for the protocol.*** Every time the protocol is executed, it will rotate the assignment of i5 columns to samples.
+This will allow libraries from up to 12 sequential plates to be pooled without worry of barcode overlap.
+For reference, a file recording the timestamp and i5 column rotation position is saved to the robot.

 At prompt, remove plate, seal, and run BLT program on thermocycler (cycle number can be adjusted for your application if necessary):

 **BLT protocol**